A Causal Framework for Observational Studies of Discrimination: A Measure of Discrimination

 Unlike the \(\cdes\), which only measures discrimination in the second decision, the total effect measures cumulative discrimination across \emph{both} decisions.
 In our recurring example, the total effect captures the effect of race at the time of arrest on the subsequent charging decision.
 In particular, if a charged Black individual had instead been perceived as white by an officer, they might never have been arrested, and hence never been at risk of being charged, a possibility encompassed by the definition of the total effect, but not by the \(\cdes\).

-However, in studies of discrimination---particularly racial discrimination---there is often no clear intervention point, and the difference between the \(\te\) and the \(\cdes\) is largely an artifact of how one defines both the population of interest and the start of the decision-making process.
+We stress, however, that in studies of discrimination---particularly racial discrimination---there is often no clear intervention point, and the difference between the \(\te\) and the \(\cdes\) is largely an artifact of how one defines both the population of interest and the start of the decision-making process.
 What is the \(\te\) in one description of events may be the \(\cdes\) in another, equally valid description of the same events, as we describe next.

-In our running example, the implicit population of interest consists of those individuals stopped by the police, and the \(\te\) reflects a description of events in which the decision-making process starts---and perception of race is counterfactually determined---after the stop decision has occurred but before the arrest decision has been made.
-We can, however, imagine moving back the clock and starting the process after an officer first spots an individual but before a stop decision has been made, with the population of interest now comprising those individuals spotted by an officer.
+In our running example, the implicit population of interest consists of those individuals stopped by the police, and the \(\te\) reflects a description of events in which the decision-making process starts---and perception of race is counterfactually determined---when the arrest decision is made.
+We can, however, imagine moving back the clock and starting the process when the stop decision is made, with the population of interest now comprising those individuals spotted by an officer.
 In this case, the original \(\te\) is equivalent to the \(\cdes\) on this newly defined population, where the first-stage decision indicates whether an individual was \emph{stopped}.
-Both the original \(\te\) and the new \(\cdes\) capture combined discrimination in the arrest and charging decisions, among the subset of individuals who were stopped.\footnote{ To be explicit, our point is that the old \(\te\) and the new \(\cdes\) are the same quantities, and hence are estimable using the same data.
-However, the new \(\cdes\) (which subsets on individuals who are \emph{stopped} among those who are \emph{spotted}) and the old \(\cdes\) (which subsets on individuals who are \emph{arrested} among those who are \emph{stopped}), are, in contrast, not equal in general, and not necessarily estimable using the same data. }
+Both the original \(\te\) and the new \(\cdes\) capture combined discrimination in the arrest and charging decisions, among the subset of individuals who were stopped.\footnote{ To be explicit, our point is that the original \(\te\) and the new \(\cdes\) are the same quantities, and hence are estimable using the same data.
+However, the new \(\cdes\) (which subsets on individuals who are \emph{stopped} among those who are \emph{spotted}) and the original \(\cdes\) (which subsets on individuals who are \emph{arrested} among those who are \emph{stopped}), are, in contrast, not equal in general, and not necessarily estimable using the same data.
+In particular, if one wants to estimate either the original \(\te\) or, equivalently, the new \(\cdes\), the arrest decision can be viewed as an intermediate variable, and, accordingly, subsetting to arrested individuals would in general introduce post-treatment bias. }